 Bathing: Rabbits are naturally very clean and do not need baths unless they are incontinent (Urine soaked) or get “poopy butt”.
 Use plain water or gentle, kitten safe shampoo, such as D-Basic.
 Many rabbits will squirm violently during a bath, therefore only bathe the soiled area and have another person assist you.
 Towel dry the rabbit and use a hairdryer (warm, not hot) if necessary.

 Shedding: Because of their constant shedding, rabbits need to be brushed at least weekly to remove loose hair.
 You may have to brush daily during heavy sheds.
 Rabbits will shed in different ways.
-Some rabbits will take a couple of weeks or more to lose their old coat, while other will lose theirs all in one day.
-Much of the hair can often be removed by gently plucking it out with your hands.
-Fine tooth “flea combs” made for cats work very well to comb out loose rabbit hair.
-I use the furminator on Cooper and it works perfectly!
+Some rabbits will take a couple of weeks or more to lose their old coat, while others will lose theirs all in one day.
+Much of the fur can often be removed by gently plucking it out with your hands.
+Fine tooth “flea combs” made for cats work very well to comb out loose rabbit fur.

 Angora & Other Longhair Rabbits: These types of rabbit are truly wonderful to look at but require MUCH MORE attention than short haired rabbits.
 They must be groomed daily to prevent matting of the fur and hairballs.

 Nails: Rabbits nails can grow to be very long and sharp and can be uncomfortable for both you and they rabbit.
-If the rabbit has light colored nails, the quick ( the portion of the nail containing the blood) is highly visible making them very easy to trim- just clip the nail right before the quick.
-Dark colored nails make it much more difficult to see the quick, and therefore, harder to trim the nails, A scissor or guillotine-type nail clipper available from any pet or pet supply store is suitable.
+If the rabbit has light colored nails, the quick (the portion of the nail containing the blood) is highly visible making them very easy to trim, just clip the nail right before the quick.
+Dark colored nails make it much more difficult to see the quick, and therefore, harder to trim the nails, A scissor or guillotine-type nail clipper available from any pet supply store is suitable.